-Public Relations, Did You ...
+Public relations, did you ...

-- do public speaking sermons, other places
+- Do public speaking sermons, other places?

-- prepare weekly bulletins or monthly newsletter, (edit, distribute)
+- Prepare weekly bulletins or monthly newsletter (edit and distribute?)

-- speak on radio or TV
+- Speak on radio or TV?

-Budget and Finance, Did You ...
+Budget and finance, did you ...

-- supervise financial records
+- Supervise financial records?

-- prepare annual budgets
+- Prepare annual budgets?

-- plan and direct financial appeals and fund raising
+- Plan and direct financial appeals and fund raising?

-Administrative Duties, Did You ...
+Administrative duties, did you ...

-- supervise staff (how many) - employ and terminate personnel - act with others to determine personnel development and policy making actions - design parish council or committee actions write a constitution - lead weekly discussion groups - supervise the running of a church school - purchase materials and curriculum - submit written reports in the denominational structure - have a position of responsibility in denomination or community serve on committees - have a position of responsibility in denomination or community serve on committees
+- Supervise staff (how many)?

+- Employ and terminate personnel?

+- Act with others to determine personnel development and policy making actions?

+- Design parish council or committee actions write a constitution?

+- Lead weekly discussion groups?

+- Supervise running a church school?

+- Purchase materials and curriculum?

+- Submit written reports in the denominational structure?

+- Have a position of responsibility in denomination or community-serve on committees?

-Teaching Responsibilities, Did You ...
+Teaching responsibilities, did you ...

-- train new teachers
+- Train new teachers?

-- work with parents of your students
+- Work with parents of your students?

-- coordinate various school activities
+- Coordinate various school activities?

-- serve on advisory boards
+- Serve on advisory boards?

-Exclusions - What not to say:
+Exclusions - what not to say:

-- reasons for leaving prior employment
+- Reasons for leaving prior employment.

-- hobbies, spare time activities (unless useful to the employer)
+- Hobbies, spare time activities (unless useful to the employer.)

-- number of times married/divorced
+- Number of times married or divorced.

-- humorous statement
+- Humorous statement.

-- references
+- References.

-Cover Letter - A cover letter is very important
+Cover Letter - a cover letter is very important

-- always address your résumé and cover letter to a real person, never to a title - each letter should be individually typed - this letter should be the briefest you have ever written - your letter should indicate: - o the position you are applying for - o that you would appreciate a response at their earliest convenience
+- Always address your résumé and cover letter to a real person, never to a title. - Each letter should be individually typed. - This letter should be the briefest you have ever written. - Your letter should indicate: - o the position you are applying for - o that you would appreciate a response at their earliest convenience